Xeift/Kizmeow-NFT-Discord-Bot/README.md

 If you like this project, please give me star on the upper right corner:)

-I rewrote my code and updated bot to V3, if you still need V2, it's in the `archive` folder.

-V3 is more stable and faster than V2.
-I add buttons to the commands and replace the old library with Pycord 2.0.0, it's easier to use now.
-I also remove some unnecessary permissions, makes Kizmeow safer.

 [Kizmeow NFT Tracker V3 invite link](https://discord.com/api/oauth2/authorize?client_id=923512417907015693&permissions=277025508352&scope=applications.commands%20bot)

 If you no nothing about coding, you can just simply click the blue letter above and invite the bot to your server.